-The EY Global Independence Policy requires EY South Africa and our people to comply with the independence standards applicable to specific engagements, including, e.g., the IESBA Code of Ethics, the Independent Regulatory Board for Auditors and the Companies Act of 2008.
+The EY Global Independence Policy requires EY South Africa and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics and the IRBA's Code of Conduct for Registered Auditors.

 We consider and evaluate independence with regard to various aspects, including our financial relationships and those of our people; employment relationships; business relationships; the permissibility of services we provide to audit clients; applicable firm and partner rotation requirements; fee arrangements; audit committee pre-approval, where applicable; and partner remuneration and compensation.